 On August 22, 2013, Nasdaq shut down all trading from 12:14 p.m.
 EDT to 3:25 p.m.
 EDT.
 The "flash crash" was caused when one of the NYSE servers had trouble communicating with a server at Nasdaq.
 The server provided data about stock prices.
 Despite several attempts, the problem couldn't be resolved, and the stressed server at Nasdaq went down.

 Nasdaq also had a problem with the Facebook IPO, the second-largest in history.
 On May 18, 2012, trading of Facebook's initial stock offering was delayed for the first 30 minutes.
 Traders could not place, change, or cancel orders.
 After the glitch was corrected, a record of 460 million shares were traded, creating $500 million in losses for traders.
 Nasdaq admitted that the delay had been caused by technical errors.

 On March 10, 2000, the Nasdaq reached its pre-recession high of 5,048.62.
 That was caused by the tech bubble.
 Irrational exuberance had driven the prices of any type of tech or Internet stock high above reasonable valuations.

 The 2000 tech bubble was driven in part by the Y2K scare.

 Most companies and many individuals bought new computer systems.
-They were afraid old software might not be able to transition from dates that started with "19" to dates that started with "20."
+They were afraid that old software might not be able to transition from dates that started with "19" to dates that started with "20."
 Many software systems only recognized the last two digits of any year.
 Computer and software manufacturers warned everyone to update their computer systems so they wouldn't fail at the stroke of midnight in the new millennium.
-This caused sales to soar, which made it look like any tech-related company was sure to make a profit.
+This caused sales to soar, which made it seem that any tech-related company was sure to make a profit.

 As it turned out, most computer systems were fine.
 Since everyone had just bought computers, demand was low, and orders for tech-related products plummeted.
 And so did the Nasdaq, which dropped to 1,114.11 when it closed on October 9, 2002.

 How Nasdaq Affects the Economy